RoselaineMarquesMontero/angular-crud-product/frontend/README.md

 # Frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.13.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.13 and Node 12.14.1.

 ## Development server